CORRELATIONS

 • Beware of spurious correlations.

 Sales of ice cream are closely correlated to drownings in swimming pools and the number of shark attacks!
-According to QI, in the UK, in the 20th century, hair length was closely correlated to performance on the Stock Market, as were lengths of women's skirts!
-There are no obvious causal factors in any of these; rather, third variables cause both.
-Even reputable broadcasters report what, at first glance, may appear to be bona fide relationships, such as the correlation between clumsiness in childhood and, later, adult obesity.
+According to QI, in the UK, in the 20th century, hair length was closely correlated to performance on the Stock Market, as were the lengths of women's skirts!
+There are no obvious causal factors in any of these; instead, third variables cause both.
+Even reputable broadcasters report what, at first glance, may appear to be bona fide relationships, such as the correlation between childhood clumsiness and later adult obesity.

 QUESTIONS